 10 Best Computer Science Competitions for High School Students

 Feeling up for a challenge and want to put your computer science skills to the test?
-We have a list of the best CS competitions which will push you to innovate, solve compelling problems - all the while giving you a great platform to showcase your skills.
-Competitions are a great way to gain recognition in high school - see how you stack up against your peers nationally or globally!
+We have a list of the best CS competitions that will push you to innovate and solve compelling problems - all while giving you a platform to showcase your skills.
+Competitions are a great way to gain recognition in high school.
+You can see how you stack up against your peers nationally or globally!
+They also look really good on your college applications (whether you win or not).

-You can also check out our research programs which build key skills to help you perform your best in competitions and customize your learning pathway so that you can produce stellar research projects through mentorship by top PhDs – Lumiere – which had 2100 students apply this past year.
+If you're interested in learning computer science fundamentals first, check out our piece on the best CS summer programs for high school students.
+You can also check out our research programs, which build key skills to help you perform your best in competitions and produce research projects through mentorship by top PhDs – Lumiere – which had 2100 students apply this past year.
 Over 100 students do computer science research with us!

 10 Best Computer Science Programs for High School Students